-The Genix Test Unit helps engineers to ensure that the correct components are present, of the correct engineering revision and that they function as designed.
+The Genix Test Unit helps engineers to assemble automotive electronics, ensuring that the correct components are present, of the correct engineering revision and that they function as designed.

 The system tests the presence and functionality of electrical components immediately after manufacture, following instructions given by the PLC of the assembly station.